CaioRecife/android-app/README.md

 # android-app
-a android app make with kotlin
+a android app make with react native